INMAS-Math/INMAS-Math.github.io/README.md

 we configured for student applications, submission of internship proposals for companies, submission of internship interest from students, and keeping track of the different activites, outcomes, and correspondance.
-The annual subscription is about $1,500 per year for 5 seats.
+The annual academic cost for a subscription is about $1,500 per year for 5 seats.
+If the number of students being tracked is less than about 20, we believe that a spreadsheet could be used instead.
 - A common storage for sharing internal memos, program assessments, and other material requiring access from many institutions.
-We used Google Docs, but other platforms can be suitable depending on the member affiliations.
+We used Google Docs, but other data sharing platforms can be suitable depending on the member affiliations and IT infrastructure.
 - Access to a training room with internet access suitable to conduct the technical training.
+Training space was provided by the university.

 ### Personnel